EGmux/Sarcophagus_certora_formal-verification/README.md

 [guide on installing docker](https://docs.docker.com/engine/install/)

-- docker requires the user to belong to docker group if running as non root
+- docker requires the user in the docker group if running as non root

 ```bash
 sudo groupadd docker